Support specialist jobs in College Station, TX - 79 jobs

 Compensation Philosophy:

-* Offer total rewards, flexible benefits, professional development, performance recognition and work-life balance.
+* Offer total rewards through flexible benefits, professional development, and work-life balance.
+Maintain an equitable and transparent process for compensation decisions.

 Employment Eligibility Verification

 * If hired, you will be required to complete the federal Employment Eligibility Verification I-9 form.
-You will be required to present original and unexpired documents to prove your identity and authorization to work in the United States.
+You will be required to present acceptable and original documents to prove your identity and authorization to work in the United States.
 Documents need to be presented no later than the third day of employment.
 Failure to do so will result in delay of start date.

 All positions are security-sensitive.
 Applicants are subject to a criminal history investigation, and employment is contingent upon the institution's verification of credentials and/or other information required by the institution's procedures, including the completion of the criminal history check.